Physics and Astronomy

 I emphasize symmetries and supersymmetries in much of my research on particle physics, field theory and string theory.
 From time to time the symmetry structures in physics have led me to discover new physical concepts, such as Two-Time Physics (2T-Physics), as well as a few new structures in Mathematics or Mathematical Physics, in particular in supergroups, non-compact groups, and noncommutative geometry.
 This activity also took me on side trips into applications of symmetries in other fields of physics.
 Consequently, supersymmetry in nuclear physics was experimentally confirmed as an approximate symmetry of bosonic and fermionic nuclei.

 Some of the theoretical computations I did in the past on the Standard Model, gauge theories, and grand unification, are currently of experimental interest.
 In particular the first computation of the weak interaction contribution to the anomalous magnetic moment of the muon has recently been confirmed by measurements performed more than 30 years later.
-I suspect that some of my past work on "phenomenology" would be relevant for the next round of exciting experiments at the Large Hadron Collider at CERN starting in 2008.

 For more details on my research interests look here